PSzczepanski1996/hidpi-dots/README.md

 protips for high resolution monitors.

 ### Files in project:
-* hidpi.sh - setup 4k resolution on left FullHD monitor because single
+* `hidpi.sh` - setup 4k resolution on left FullHD monitor because single
 monitor scaling is not supported on Xorg.
-* HiDPI.desktop - shortcut for launching it under .config/autostart
+* `HiDPI.desktop` - shortcut for launching it under `.config/autostart`
-(edit your user name in path)
+(edit your user name in path).

 ### Issues:
 * Discord can launch without HiDPI scaling, though about it because of